Ajibman/QuantumTrader-AI/README.md

 What This Release Is
 This Owner-Test release is:

-✅ A decision-support and analysis system.
+✅A decision-support and analysis system.

 ✅ A governed AI experimentation platform.

 ✅ A demonstration of safe system architecture.

-✅ Suitable for research, review and demonstration.
+✅ Suitable for research,
+review and demonstration.

 It allows owners and reviewers to:
 Explore system behavior safely
 Validate permission boundaries